felipead/cassandra-to-elasticsearch/README.md

 ### Usage

-At the first run the service performs a full sync between Cassandra and Elasticsearch.
+At the first run the service performs a full sync from Cassandra to Elasticsearch.
 Depending on the volume of your data this might be a very time-consuming operation.

 The following syncs are going to be incremental and much faster.
 The application automatically stores, at all times, the current sync state in a file called `state.yaml`.
 In case the service is interrupted for any reason, you can restart it and it will continue operation from the last saved state.
 The implemented data synchronization algorithms are idempotent, thus there is no risk on creating duplicates or corrupting the database by syncing data more than once.